 The sectoral investment functions for all the sectors of the Indian economy, including agriculture, display an accelerator relationship with output.
-Besides, there is strong complementarity with public investment in agriculture (Mani, et al, 2011).
+Besides, there is strong complementarity with public investment in agriculture (Mani, Balachandran and Pandit, 2011).
 Real investment in agriculture is presumed to be independent of interest rate changes, because of the preferential treatment of the sector in credit policies.
-Models like
+Models like Krishnamurty et al (2004) and Bhide and Parida (2009) have included credit growth in the private investment function, since most actors in this sector are up against supply rationing in the credit market.
+Higher availability of institutional credit for the farm sector would lead to higher capital formation in agriculture